- Pre-ceremony Activities: Start with morning rituals like yoga or making coffee/breakfast together.

 Picnic or Sharing a Meal: You can pack up a super cute picnic basket with all sorts of goodies or keep it super minimal.
 It’s up to you.
 Would you rather make breakfast for your partner in your Airbnb?
 Smores at the campfire with your campervan?
 Grab a slice of pizza somewhere in a cute mountain town?
 There are a ton of ways to incorporate your favorite foods/drinks into your wedding day.
 This can include cakes or desserts too!

-Dip in Hot Springs: We also happen to work in a lot of places that have hot springs nearby.
+Dip in Hot Springs: I also happen to work in a lot of places that have hot springs nearby.
 This can be a super relaxing thing to do on an elopement day—or even the day after your elopement.
 Especially if you go on a hike, this will feel great on your muscles!

 Kayaking/Canoeing/Paddleboarding: Get out on the river or a lake and enjoy the landscape from a whole new perspective!

 Big Elopement Ideas

 You can do a lot of things on your elopement day—why not go big?
 These are just a few ideas, but I can help find specific companies/adventurous tours based on your elopement location.

 Helicopter Tour: Some locations are ideal for hiring a helicopter tour to get a birdseye view of the surrounding mountains and rivers.
 A thrilling adventure to say the least!

 Jeep/Offroading Tour: Ready to hit the road and get into some super unique places?
 Whether you’re bringing your own Jeep (which would be awesome), or want to book an offroading adventure—this is a great way to get to secluded places and explore the landscape.

-We hope this blog post got your creativity flowing and helped you discover some exciting and unique elopement ideas!
+I hope this blog post got your creativity flowing and helped you discover some exciting and unique elopement ideas!
 My final suggestion is to make sure everything you plan brings you joy—and that while you might add some fun creative ideas—don’t go overboard with planning!
 The beauty of eloping is keeping things simple, but that doesn’t mean you can’t incorporate your favorite hobbies or cute ideas into your day!